 - Grants are made to qualified organizations and institutions that are exempt from federal taxes under IRC Section 501(c)(3).
 No grants are made to individuals or to fund-raising campaigns.

-- Particular attention is given to applicants from the Southern California area.
+- Particular attention is given to applicants in the Southern California area.

 - Race, color, creed, gender, sexual orientation or religion are not factors in the consideration and awarding of grants.